Pathoschild/smapi-mod-dump/source/Modular Gameplay Overhaul/Modules/Combat/README.md

 <details>
 <summary><i>To obtain a Hero Soul... (spoiler)</i></summary>

 ...unforge the Blade of Dawn.
+Or alternatively, if using the Deep Woods mod, you can also unforge the Excalibur.
 </details>
 </details>